If you are a dog owner, you will have experienced being on the receiving end of your dog’s bad breath at some point in time.

 Kidney disease is very common in dogs, affecting almost 1 in 10 dogs in their lifetime.

-One of the main symptoms of diabetes is to get a fruity or sweet smell from your dog’s mouth.
+One of the main symptoms of diabetes is getting a fruity or sweet smell from your dog’s mouth.

 If your dog produces extreme foul breath accompanied by vomiting, loss of appetite, and has yellowish gums, she may have developed some liver problems.